 Lexi and her fur brother Siberian Husky-mix Sid are a very bonded pair.
 They were so meant to be with one another; within 5 days of Lexi's arrival, Sid and Lexi settled in together as if they were litter mates.
 To see Sid and Lexi wrestle, chase one another, and groom one another is so very heartwarming.
 Shelter dogs rock!

-We are so grateful to be able to give Lexi the Forever Home and pampered life filled with love, nutritious food and snacks, exercise, and attention she so richly deserves.
+We are so grateful to be able to give Lexi the Forever Home and pampered life She so richly deserves.
 You will never be abused again, Sweetheart.
+God Girl, Lexi!

-Lexi livin' the dream at Doris Day's Cypress Inn in Carmel, California during a 2016 visit.
+Lexi at the Cypress Inn in Carmel during a 2016 visit.

 Lexi the Dog